Brasserie Boulud, Dubai: The Calm Among Chaos

 Brasserie Boulud's dining room is more restrained in design

 Brasserie Boulud’s dining room area is a vast, modern take on a French brasserie, but lacks the intimacy I enjoy about traditional French brasseries..

 Brasserie Boulud’s business lunch is thoroughly enjoyable, more so than expected

 Brasserie Boulud’s business lunch menu

 Brasserie Boulud largely pulls off the affordable, quick and good hat-trick with its classic French menu.
 You expect classic French dining from Daniel Boulud.
 It’s capable cooking absent theatrics (put a pin in that).
 Culinary surprises are in short supply, but the dishes are made with care and pelted with enough prissiness to feel special.
 Salade niçoise with confit tuna and quail eggs (starters for 60 dhs, mains at 90 dhs a la carte) and escargot de Bourgogne slathered and plunged in garlic-parsley butter (85 dhs a la carte).
-Close your eyes and you’ll faintly hear an accordion played by a face-painted mime riding on a bike.
+It’s so French that, if you close your eyes, you’ll faintly hear an accordion played by a face-painted mime wearing a braid of garlic riding off on a bike.

 Brasserie Boulud’s shrimp cocktail special menu starter; both confit and seared tuna with braised fennel, tonnato and socca crisps.